Miracle of Calanda: Alternative explanations

 Author Brian Dunning proposes his own version of what might have happened, though he admits: "We can't say that the Miracle of Calanda is not genuine, and we can't prove that Miguel Juan Pellicer's leg was not miraculously restored.
-But we can say the evidence we have falls short, and is perfectly consistent with no miracle having taken place.”
+But we can say the evidence we have falls short, and is perfectly consistent with no miracle having taken place."
 He also claims that "there is no documentation or witness accounts confirming his leg was ever gone."
-He presents an alternative explanation in which Pellicer's leg did not develop gangrene during the five days at the hospital at Valencia.
+Dunning presents an alternative explanation in which Pellicer's leg did not develop gangrene during the five days at the hospital at Valencia.
 Instead, he spent the next 50 days convalescing, during which he was unable to work, and so turned to begging, and discovered that having a broken leg was a boon.
-After his leg had mended, Dunning proposes Pellicer decided that if a broken leg helped, a missing leg would be better.
+After his leg had mended, Dunning proposes Pellicer decided that if a broken leg helped, a missing leg would be even better.
 Traveling to Zaragoza, he bound his right foreleg up behind his thigh and for two years played the part of an amputee beggar.
 Later, back at his parents home in Calanda, forced to sleep in a different bed, his ruse was discovered, and the story of the miracle was a way to save face.
-Dunning asserts "that no evidence exists that his leg was ever amputated — or that he was even treated at all — at the hospital in Zaragoza other than his own word.
+Dunning asserts "that no evidence exists that his leg was ever amputated—or that he was even treated at all—at the hospital in Zaragoza other than his own word.
 He named three doctors there, but for some reason there is no record of their having been interviewed by either the delegation or the trial."

-However, according to the transcription of the canonical process, two surgeons involved, Juan de Estanga and Diego Millaruelo, were indeed interviewed, as well as the assistant surgeon Juan Lorenzo Garcia and the hospital's priest overseer Pascual del Cacho.
-All said, under oath, that the leg of Miguel Pellicer was really amputated.
+Though according to the transcription of the canonical process, two surgeons involved, Juan de Estanga and Diego Millaruelo were interviewed, as well as the assistant surgeon Juan Lorenzo Garcia, and the hospital's priest overseer Pascual del Cacho.
+All had said, under oath, that the leg of Miguel Pellicer was really amputated.

-The Skeptoid article (author Brian Dunning) has subsequently published a correction to the original article.
-In the correction, it is accepted that: "Two doctors named by Pellicer (Estanga and Millaruelo) were interviewed in the trial.
+The Skeptoid article by Brian Dunning has subsequently published a correction to the original 2011 article.
+In the correction, it is updated that: "Two doctors named by Pellicer (Estanga and Millaruelo) were interviewed in the trial.
 However, neither said they'd been involved with the amputation of his leg".
-They also criticized the fact that according to them, the trial was held with a predetermined conclusion to prove something miraculous had taken place, same with the making of the Church’s transcripts, and not to investigate what had actually occurred.

-But contrary to this statement, the canonical transcript does state that Estanga was involved with the medical care and surgery of Miguel Pellicer:
+Contrary to this statement, the canonical transcript seem to indicate that Estanga was involved with the medical care and surgery of Miguel Pellicer: